Convert OnlineConvertOnline

 How to use this Bushel (Imperial) to Tun Converter 🤔

-Follow these steps to convert given volume from the units of Bushel (Imperial) to the units of Tun.
+Follow these steps to convert given Bushel (Imperial) value from Bushel (Imperial) units to Tun units.

 1. Enter the input Bushel (Imperial) value in the text field.

-2. The calculator converts the given Bushel (Imperial) into Tun in realtime ⌚ using the conversion formula, and displays under the Tun label.
-You do not need to click any button.
-If the input changes, Tun value is re-calculated, just like that.
+2. The given Bushel (Imperial) is converted to Tun in realtime ⌚ using the formula, and displayed under the Tun label.

 3. You may copy the resulting Tun value using the Copy button.

-The formula to convert given volume from Bushel (Imperial) to Tun is:
+To convert given volume from Bushel (Imperial) to Tun, use the following formula.

 Calculation